vivsoftorg/enbuild/charts/enbuild/docs/LAUNCH-CAPABLE-STANDUP.md

 ## 4. Values that make the hub launch + connect

-On top of your Tier-1 values (quickstart or your own):
+On top of your console-layer values (quickstart or your own):

 ```yaml
 enbuildBk: